Glyn Jones (South African writer): Writing

-In the UK he had written book and lyrics for two musicals with composer Kenny Clayton, "Cupid" and "Black Maria" and his witty two hander play, "Early One Morning" became the musical "Fugue in Two Flats" with music by Paul Knight.
-His popular musical version of "Peter Pan" has music by Andy Davidson.
-After moving to Crete he added to his canon of book and lyrics for musicals when he wrote a musical based on the life of the infamous Spanish courtesan of La Belle Époque, "La Belle Otero", music by Christopher Littlewood, two opera libretti for which, at the time of his death, he was looking for a composer, and two new plays, a comedy set in Athens, "Marry Go Round", and "The Muses Darling", a play on the last few days of the life of Christopher Marlowe.
+In the UK he had written book and lyrics for two musicals with composer Kenny Clayton, Cupid and Black Maria and his witty two hander play, Early One Morning became the musical Fugue in Two Flats with music by Paul Knight.
+His popular musical version of Peter Pan has music by Andy Davidson.
+After moving to Crete he added to his canon of book and lyrics for musicals when he wrote a musical based on the life of the infamous Spanish courtesan of La Belle Époque, La Belle Otero, music by Christopher Littlewood, two opera libretti for which, at the time of his death, he was looking for a composer, and two new plays, a comedy set in Athens, Marry Go Round, and The Muses Darling, a play on the last few days of the life of Christopher Marlowe.

-In 1997 he moved to Vamos, Crete, Greece which meant forgoing any acting or directing but he kept writing, starting with his autobiography No Official Umbrella, two novels, Angel and The Journeys We Make, a Gothic horror The Museum Mysteries & Other Short Stories, and 5 books in his comedy / thriller series featuring a quirky private eye, Thornton King, and his sidekick, Miss Holly Day.
-"Dead On Time", "Just In Case", "Dead On Target", "The Cinelli Vases" and "Celluloid and Tinsel".
-When Glyn died the last in the Thornton King series was with the editors and is to be published posthumously.
+In 1997 he moved to Vamos, Crete, Greece which meant forgoing any acting or directing but he kept writing, starting with his autobiography No Official Umbrella, two novels, Angel and The Journeys We Make, a Gothic horror The Museum Mysteries & Other Short Stories, and five books in his comedy / thriller series featuring a quirky private eye, Thornton King, and his sidekick, Miss Holly Day: Dead On Time, Just In Case, Dead On Target, The Cinelli Vases, and Celluloid and Tinsel.
+When Jones died, the last in the Thornton King series was with the editors and is to be published posthumously.
 All the foregoing novels are published by DCG Media Group.
-Also published, "Doctor Who and the Space Museum", (W.H.Allen / Virgin), also released as an audio book (BBC), "The Double Deckers" (Pan), a volume of children's poetry "Hildegarde H And Her Friends" (Abydos Publishing).
+Also published, Doctor Who and the Space Museum, (W.H.Allen / Virgin), also released as an audio book (BBC), The Double Deckers (Pan), and a volume of children's poetry Hildegarde H And Her Friends (Abydos Publishing).

-In America his plays "Red in the Morning", "Generations", "Third Drawer from the Top", have had productions.
-His play "Thriller of the Year" first produced at the Golders Green Hippodrome in 1967 still receives numerous productions in Germany.
-The week before he died he was working with Beate Staufenbiel on the translation into German of two more of his plays, "Rosemary" and "Hear the Hyena Laugh" which received its posthumous premiere in January 2016.
+In America his plays Red in the Morning, Generations, Third Drawer from the Top, have had productions.
+His play Thriller of the Year, first produced at the Golders Green Hippodrome in 1967, still receives numerous productions in Germany.
+The week before he died, he was working with Beate Staufenbiel on the translation into German of two more of his plays, Rosemary and Hear the Hyena Laugh which received its posthumous premiere in January 2016.
 Three plays have been published by Samuel French and seven by DCG Media Group.

 Autobiography

-His autobiography, "No Official Umbrella", has been described as, '…vastly entertaining from its description of his South African boyhood to his early vigorous and experimental life in the rural theatres of England and on to the big London stage.
+His autobiography, No Official Umbrella, has been described as, '... vastly entertaining from its description of his South African boyhood to his early vigorous and experimental life in the rural theatres of England and on to the big London stage.
 It is full of young people with now familiar names = on the way up, all made human, not just name dropping.
-Anecdotes and good stories by the bundle….
+Anecdotes and good stories by the bundle...
 A truly remarkable record of a life on the British stage.'